freddierick/TapoJS/README.md

 # TapoJS
- A NodeJS librey for interfacing with Tapo smart products.
+ A NodeJS library for interfacing with Tapo smart products.
 Only on/off is supported as of now.

  ## Installation